 You’ve got your list of potential contractors, it’s time for you to interview them for the job.
 In this day and age, you can easily get in touch with them, be it by email, phone, or chat.
-Now, one of the reasons why clients like you end up dissatisfied with their contractor is because the right questions weren’t asked before they hired a contractor.
-When hiring a painter, here are some questions you may want to ask:
+Now, one of the reasons why clients like you end up dissatisfied with their contractors is because the right questions weren’t asked before they hired a contractor.

 4. Get at least 3 estimates

 Ask the potential contractors the same questions and lay down the same expectations.
 Once you have the estimates, carefully compare proposals that have the same amount of prep, materials, and scope of work along with all the proper documentation.